LorenzoCorbella74/my-engine-2d/README.md

 It is possible to use the Chrome Extension [Pixijs Devtools](https://chromewebstore.google.com/detail/pixijs-devtools/aamddddknhcagpehecnhphigffljadon?pli=1) and check the engine object as `window.$PE`.

-To test physics use the 2d visualisation of the matter-js world by running in the browser devtools the function `window.$PE.physics.showPhisicsCanvas()` to show (and `window.$PE.physics.hidePhisicsCanvas()` to hide).
+To test physics use the 2d visualisation of the matter-js world by running in the browser devtools the function `$PE.physics.showPhisicsCanvas()` to show and `$PE.physics.hidePhisicsCanvas()` to hide.

 ## Usage &#128296;